Grievance Process for Students with Disabilities

 - New Information: There is new information available that was not at the time of the investigation and that is sufficient to alter the original decision.

 Disagreement or general dissatisfaction with the determination is not, by itself, grounds for appeal.

 The appealing student or respondent must submit the appeal in writing within 30 days after receiving the investigator’s determination.
-The Senior Vice President for Academic Affairs or their designee shall review the appellant’s letter, all pertinent records, and documentation, and may solicit written clarification on any issues raised on appeal from the investigator or the appellant.
-The Senior Vice President for Academic Affairs or their designee will not substitute his or her judgment for the decision of the original investigator.
-The Senior Vice President or designee will send a written decision to the parties, and if appropriate to the division administrator whose authority will be needed to carry out the decision, within thirty (30) days of the appealing party’s request unless there are extenuating circumstances.
-If extenuating circumstances cause a delay, the Senior Vice President for Academic Affairs will notify the appellant in writing of the delay along with an anticipated time frame for review and issuance of the written decision.
-The decision of the Senior Vice President for Academic Affairs on the appeal is final.
+The Executive Vice President for Academic Affairs or their designee shall review the appellant’s letter, all pertinent records, and documentation, and may solicit written clarification on any issues raised on appeal from the investigator or the appellant.
+The Executive Vice President for Academic Affairs or their designee will not substitute his or her judgment for the decision of the original investigator.
+The Executive Vice President or designee will send a written decision to the parties, and if appropriate to the division administrator whose authority will be needed to carry out the decision, within thirty (30) days of the appealing party’s request unless there are extenuating circumstances.
+If extenuating circumstances cause a delay, the Executive Vice President for Academic Affairs will notify the appellant in writing of the delay along with an anticipated time frame for review and issuance of the written decision.
+The decision of the Executive Vice President for Academic Affairs on the appeal is final.

 It is a violation of Rutgers policy and Federal regulations to retaliate against anyone who files a grievance or cooperates in the investigation of a grievance.
 Coercion or intimidation of, threats toward, or interference with anyone because he or she exercised or enjoyed Section 504 and/or ADA rights, or helped or encouraged someone else to do so, is also prohibited.